 3. Add products to your store

-At this point, you may be more concerned with getting your products online fast than perfecting your own online retail space.
-So let’s focus on a few sites that make setup quick and easy.
+You could be more worried in getting your products online as quickly as possible rather than perfecting your own online retail space at this point in time.
+Let’s zero in on a few websites that make the setup process speedy and simple.

 4. Connect your online store to your QuickBooks account